Mental Health and Special Populations

 We develop and provide local, market-centric data dashboards and analyses to provide the most comprehensive and accurate information on the unique attributes and relationships between data entities.
 These insights improve the ability to integrate and assess health data pipelines for providers, researchers, and population health organizations—so you can deepen your data reach.

-Congressional Evaluation of Nationwide Mental Health Care Delivery U.S. Congress and VA
+Evaluation of Nationwide Mental Health Care Delivery

-President’s Roadmap to Empower Veterans and End a National Tragedy of Suicide (PREVENTS) VA Office of Mental Health and Suicide Prevention (OMHSP)
+President’s Roadmap to Empower Veterans and End a National Tragedy of Suicide (PREVENTS)